 This Crispy Chicken Fritta is breaded and pan fried to perfection!
-It's an Olive Garden Copycat recipe, but even better at home!
+It's an Olive Garden Copycat recipe, but even better at home.
+It's great paired with risotto, pasta, or potatoes and is ready in under 30 minutes!

 Why You'll Love This Recipe: